COMHIS/python-basics/3_basic_concepts_ii/part3.md

 5) the we will iterate over the rows and use replace()-function to change comma (",") to a tab ("\t") in the "publisher"-field we wanted to split and join the row back to a single string with join()-function.
 6) now when we join() the rows back together and write the result to a file.
 When we open the tsv-file in text editor, we can then copy-paste it back to Excel.

 Lists are mutable which means that they can be changed on the go.
 You can add more elements to a list or remove them.
-You can count how many times a specific element occurs in the list and so on.
+You can count how many times a specific element occurs in the list or sort a list based on whichever criteria you see fit.
+And so on.

 **Dictionaries**